 6. One-page change order template

-When the project manager has instructed the project team to make specific changes as instructed by the client, the following template is sufficient.
+When the project manager has instructed the project team to make specific changes as instructed by the client, the following change order template is sufficient.
 This includes fields like supplier, purchase order information, revised price, updated chart fields, and reasons for change along with signatures of authorities.
-If there is a primary change requiring the purchase of materials, this change order draft can be extremely helpful in documenting the same.
+If there is a primary change requiring the purchase of materials, this change order form draft can be extremely helpful in documenting the same.

 7. Standard construction change order template